-In March we hosted a field day to show the strawberry result demonstration work that he has been doing this demonstration has been made possible by the Texas Department of Agriculture Specialty Block grant.
+In March we hosted a field day to show the strawberry result demonstration work that has been going on.
+This demonstration has been made possible by the Texas Department of Agriculture Specialty Block grant.
 There were 16 producers present at the program.